yousefelassal/quote-cron/README.md

 > Technology… is a queer thing.
 It brings you great gifts with one hand, and it stabs you in the back with the other.

 > So is cheerfulness, or a good temper, the more it is spent, the more remains.

+> Stay away from what might have been and look at what will be.